anyscale/madewithml.github.io/docs/courses/foundations/attention.md

 Soft attention the type of attention we've implemented so far, where we attend to all encoded inputs when creating our context vector.

-- **advantages**: we always have the ability to attend to all inputs in case something we saw much earlier/ see later are crucial for determing the output.
+- **advantages**: we always have the ability to attend to all inputs in case something we saw much earlier/ see later are crucial for determining the output.
 - **disadvantages**: if our input sequence is very long, this can lead to expensive compute.

 ### Hard attention